NOAA-GFDL/GRTCODE/README.md

 The application was setup to consume "database" files directly from the HITRAN molecular database.
 For convenience, the files I used (from HITRAN) are stored here in a public repo:

 https://gitlab.com/geebdubya/HITFILES

+You should place this folder somewhere handy that is readable by GRTCODE during runtime.
+You will use this path when you need to specify the HITRAN inputs.

 ### Input Atmosphere